-Mark C. Palmer is the Professionalism Counsel of the Illinois Supreme Court Commission on Professionalism.
+Mark C. Palmer is the Chief Counsel of the Illinois Supreme Court Commission on Professionalism.
 Mark strives to serve judges, attorneys, law students and people of the State of Illinois with a dedication to the quality of justice and the rule of law.

 Prior to joining the Commission, Mark was in private practice at the Champaign law firm Evans, Froehlich, Beth & Chamley where his law practice focused on areas including commercial litigation, municipal law, banking law, and creditor’s rights, among others.
 He represented private and appointed clients in both civil and criminal cases in state and federal courts.